Taking a Train to Tibet vs. Taking a Flight to Tibet

 Anyone who has traveled around the world’s major airports knows how difficult it can sometimes be getting on and off an airplane.
 While it is often faster than any other way to travel, it is also often more complex, and less convenient as well.
 Travelers normally weigh up their options based on convenience against time taken.

 The route from Beijing to Lhasa is a long one, whether by plane or train.
 By flying, the average time to travel from Beijing to Lhasa is anything from 7 hours to around 24 hours, depending on the flight schedule, how many stops it makes, how long any layovers are, and other concerns.
-Add to that the standard 2-3 hours to check-in before your flight, and the hassle of disembarking from the plane and getting through the flight terminal at Lhasa Gonggar International Airport (LXA), and you can be looking at anything from 10 or 12 hours, up to as much as more than a whole day of traveling, with most of it being waiting around in airport lounges.
+Add to that the standard 2-3 hours to check-in before your flight, and the hassle of disembarking from the plane and getting through the flight terminal at Lhasa Gonggar International Airport (LXA), and you can be looking at anything from 10 or 12 hours, up to as much as more than a whole day of traveling, with most of it was waiting around in airport lounges.
 While it is still faster than the train, it can be more inconvenient.

 Similarly, traveling by train takes a long time from Beijing, as it is a 40-hour trip.
 The train runs along a track from eastern China all the way across the country, and then up onto the plateau, before heading south to Lhasa, covering a total distance of 3,757 kilometers.
-This may sound like an exhausting trip, but when you consider that you have a comfortable bed to sleep in, air-conditioned cabins, and on-site restaurant with freshly cooked meals, decent toilet facilities, and an amazing view outside the window, it does not really seem all bad.
+This may sound like an exhausting trip, but when you consider that you have a comfortable bed to sleep in, air-conditioned cabins, and the on-site restaurant with freshly cooked meals, decent toilet facilities, and an amazing view outside the window, it does not really seem all bad.
 Moreover, getting onto the train, compared to boarding a plane, is relatively simple, with only a minimum of checks.
 So, while it may take much longer, it is definitely more convenient.

 In terms of convenience, Shanghai is much the same as Beijing.
 The time to fly from Shanghai to Lhasa can be anywhere from 12 hours up to as much as 28 hours, with layovers in other cities along the way.
-The train covers the 4,373 kilometer journey in around 48 hours, and has all the facilities you would have at home, while seats and facilities on airline flights are often cramped and uncomfortable.
+The train covers the 4,373-kilometer journey in around 48 hours and has all the facilities you would have at home, while seats and facilities on airline flights are often cramped and uncomfortable.

 Guangzhou, in southern China is the longest of all the train routes, taking around 55 hours to cover the 4,980 kilometers to Lhasa.
 The train takes in a large loop first going north to Zhengzhou, then heading east as far as Golmud, on the Qinghai-Tibet Railway, before turning south to get to Lhasa.
 Conversely, a flight from Guangzhou to Lhasa can be as short as 7 hours, since the flight path can be almost straight.
 If time is of the essence, then flying is better, although there are also other things to consider, such as layovers, whether you can get a ticket for the shorter flights, or whether you will have to take a longer flight, which can take more than 24 hours, with long layovers in other cities.
 Meanwhile, the train will be constantly moving, and although it is a long trip, it is comfortable and gives you the chance to see more of the Chinese countryside along the route.

-Comparing the flight to the train journey, the flight is shorter, and even with the airport security, waiting time, and check-in, is more convenient than the train, if getting there quickly is the main concern.
+Comparing the flight to the train journey, the flight is shorter, and even with the airport security, waiting time, and check-in is more convenient than the train if getting there quickly is the main concern.
 However, with an increased cost compared to the train, and the lack of onboard facilities and no view of the beauty of the countryside, speed is the only thing that flying has over taking the train.
-Although it is a 44 hour trip, the train is more comfortable and is a less cramped option.
+Although it is a 44-hour trip, the train is more comfortable and is a less cramped option.

 Chongqing airport does have some non-stop flights to Lhasa, which average around three hours of flying time, plus the time it takes to traverse the airports at either end.
 The train, however, takes almost 44 hours to cover the 3,641 kilometers to Lhasa, meaning that comfort is the only convenience benefit of taking the train.